smalldb/libSmalldb/doc/big-picture.md

 Initialization
 --------------

-Smalldb backend is initialized during application initialization.
+%Smalldb backend is initialized during application initialization.
 Database connections and similar resources are not created by the backend, but they are passed to backend's to constructor as properties (member variables) of context.